mkdf/api-factory/README.md

 # README #

+### Notes for /changes/ endpoint

+/changes/ docs to go here...

 ### Notes for installing SPARQL add-on module

 * Ensure you are running **v0.7.4** or later which includes support for add-on modules